fbpx

 5. You may become antisocial

 When you spend too much time by yourself, you can start becoming addicted to it.
 Truth be told, there’s less/no drama when you are alone.
 A study suggests that prolonged loneliness can transform the brain to make you antisocial.
-Prolonged loneliness can affect transform the brain in a way that makes those who suffer it less able to relate to others.
+Prolonged loneliness can transform the brain in a way that makes those who suffer it less able to relate to others.
 How do you deal with this?
-Watch yourself and push yourself to interact with people, even when you really do not want to.
+Watch yourself and push yourself to interact with people, even when you do not want to.

 How To Cope With Loneliness

-Lifestyle: 10 Must Haves When You Move Out From Home
+Lifestyle: 10 Must-Haves When You Move Out From Home

 Lifestyle: 5 Important Tips For Easier & Speedier Moving Into Your New Place

-University struggles: when you move from your parents house to campus housing
+University struggles: when you move from your parents’ house to campus housing

 Previous Post